Usage

 vulnerabilities)

-jake will exit with code 0 under normal operation and 1 if vulnerabilities are found (Oss Index) or Policy Violations are detected (Nexus IQ), unless you pass the -w flag in which case jake will always exit with code 0.
+jake will exit with code 0 under normal operation and 1 if vulnerabilities are found (Sonatype Guide) or Policy Violations are detected (Sonatype Lifecycle), unless you pass the -w flag in which case jake will always exit with code 0.

 Generating an SBOM